Skip to content

 2 min read

-Waiting just a few minutes can already feel endless… so waiting 100 years is out of the question.
-But why, in the French language, do people say precisely "attendre 107 ans" (to wait 107 years) to describe an extremely long, even annoying, wait?
+Waiting a few minutes can already seem endless… so waiting 100 years, let's not even go there.
+But why, in the French language, do we specifically say "attender 107 ans" to evoke an extremely long, even annoying, wait?

-This popular expression finds its roots in the history of an iconic monument of French heritage.
-Let’s discover its fascinating origin together.
+This popular expression originates from the history of an iconic monument of French heritage.
+Let's discover its fascinating origin together.

-The phrase "attendre 107 ans" is no coincidence.
-It refers directly to the construction of the Notre-Dame de Paris Cathedral, one of France's most famous monuments, located on the Île de la Cité.
+The expression "waiting 107 years" is not a coincidence.
+It directly refers to the construction of Notre-Dame Cathedral in Paris, one of France's most famous monuments, located on the Île de la Cité.

-Known for its gargoyles, its impressive Gothic architecture, and its central role in Victor Hugo’s novel The Hunchback of Notre-Dame, the cathedral is particularly remarkable for… the exceptional length of its construction.
+Known for its gargoyles, its impressive Gothic architecture and its central role in Victor Hugo's novel Notre-Dame de Paris, the cathedral is most remarkable for… the exceptional length of its construction.

-Construction of the Notre-Dame Cathedral began in 1163, under the leadership of Maurice de Sully, then Bishop of Paris.
-At that time, the capital was experiencing strong demographic growth: the Parisian population doubled during the 13th century, making existing churches too small to accommodate the faithful.
+The construction of Notre-Dame Cathedral began in 1163, under the impetus of Maurice de Sully, then Bishop of Paris.
+At that time, the capital experienced strong demographic growth: the Parisian population doubled during the 13th century, making the existing churches too small to accommodate the faithful.

 • Total duration: 107 years.

-In an era when life expectancy was much shorter than it is today, 107 years represented an eternity.
-Several generations passed without ever seeing the building finished.
+In a time when life expectancy was much shorter than today, 107 years was an eternity.
+Several generations came and went without ever seeing the work completed.

-It was this interminable wait, almost absurd on a human scale, that gradually gave rise to the expression "attendre 107 ans" to describe:
+It is this interminable wait, almost absurd on a human scale, that gradually gave rise to the expression "waiting 107 years" to refer to:

-Although its origin dates back to the Middle Ages, "attendre 107 ans" remains a living expression, understood and used to this day—proof that the history of Notre-Dame de Paris continues to influence the French language.
+Although its origin dates back to the Middle Ages, "waiting 107 years" remains a living, understood and used expression, proof that the history of Notre-Dame de Paris continues to influence the French language.

-It perfectly illustrates how a major historical event can leave a lasting mark on our daily vocabulary.
+It perfectly illustrates how a major historical event can leave a lasting mark on our everyday vocabulary.

 Share